winnie54/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints environment variables
+Script that lists all variables,local variables and funtions